+BIO 100 Cr.4

 BIO 307 Cr.3

 A study of interactions that determine the distribution and abundance of living organisms.
 The basic principles of ecology are presented in order to develop an understanding of the nature of these interactions at the individual, population and community levels of biological organization.
-Prerequisite: BIO 203 or BIO 204 and BIO 210.
+Prerequisite: BIO 203.
 Offered Fall, Spring.

 BIO 312 Cr.4